aeternity/protocol/node/api/channels_api_usage.md

 ```

 As well as this message, the client receives a message that informs them that
-the channel had now entered a closing state:
+the channel has now entered a closing state:

 ```javascript
 {